 Thyroglobulin Synthesis

-Thyroglobulin, a protein containing large numbers of tyrosine amino acids, becomes individual thyroid hormone molecules.
-It is synthesized within the follicular epithelial cell and secreted into the follicular lumen.
+Thyroglobulin, a protein filled with numerous tyrosine amino acids, transforms into distinct thyroid hormone molecules.
+This incredible process takes place inside the follicular epithelial cell, where thyroglobulin is carefully synthesized and then released into the follicular lumen.

 Thyroid Peroxidase